 What can you do with rules?

-By using our Smart Rules, you can fill in the gaps in the data you are missing during the synchronization to QuickBooks or build a flow to trigger an action outside QuickBooks such as send a notification email (thank you emails/reminders), a text message, etc.
+By using our Smart Rules, you can fill in the gaps in the data you are missing during the synchronization to QuickBooks Online or build a flow to trigger an action outside QuickBooks Online such as send a notification email (thank you emails/reminders), a text message, etc.

-You can apply or edit classes/locations/tax/payment method/product names etc. in QuickBooks for synchronized transactions based on customer/product names/description/amount etc.
+You can apply or edit classes/locations/tax/payment method/product names etc. in QuickBooks Online for synchronized transactions based on customer/product names/description/amount etc.

 Missing data filling example:

-Once a Sales Receipt/Invoice is synchronized to your QuickBooks it triggers an update of the receipt and the class selected in Synder will be applied.
+Once a Sales Receipt/Invoice is synchronized to your QuickBooks Online it triggers an update of the receipt and the class selected in Synder will be applied.

 By creating a rule you can update any synchronized transaction adding missing data or correcting recorded data to make sure there is nothing you need to edit manually to have your books accurate and detailed.
 This provides you with each and every detailed reporting opportunity and ability to take informed decisions for your business.

 Rules work on the basis of if-then conditions so you can create flows and make Synder adapt to your needs.
 The process contains 2 phases: